top of page

 School to work/cooperative education programs permit the eligible students to be released from school to work for an approved employer in their specific trade area.
 The student will report to the training site and perform job duties to understand the daily operations along with the challenges of their chosen career path.

-The student/employee always represents CMTHS and is expected to demonstrate professional qualities of responsibility, dependability, ethical behavior, and maturity while performing assigned trade specific tasks assigned by the employer.
+The student/employee represents CMTHS and is expected to demonstrate professional qualities of responsibility, dependability, ethical behavior, and maturity while performing assigned trade specific tasks assigned by the employer.

 The purpose of the school to work/cooperative education program is to provide students with competencies developed through supervised, on-the-job training related to their occupational goal under the guidance of a certified coordinator.